Von Hippel-Lindau (VHL) Syndrome

 English

-Mark Ball is a Plastic Surgeon and a Urologist in Bethesda, Maryland.
+Mark Ball is a Plastic Surgeon and a Urologist practicing medicine in Bethesda, Maryland.
 Dr. Ball is rated as an Elite provider by MediFind in the treatment of Von Hippel-Lindau (VHL) Syndrome.
-His top areas of expertise are Von Hippel-Lindau (VHL) Syndrome, Renal Cell Carcinoma (RCC), Renal Oncocytoma, Nephrectomy, and Prostatectomy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Von Hippel-Lindau (VHL) Syndrome, Renal Cell Carcinoma (RCC), Renal Oncocytoma, Nephrectomy, and Prostatectomy.
+Dr. Ball is board certified in American Board Of Urology.

 Elite in Von Hippel-Lindau (VHL) Syndrome